Natedeploys/SQLAlchemy-CRUD/README.md

 ## FILES

-database_setup.py - This file is used to setup our database on sql lite using Python classes (ORM).
+database_setup.py - This file is used to setup our database on sql lite using Python classes that get mapped by SQLAlchemys famous ORM.

+webserver.py - Used to create our post and get methods, the server, the html content and deal with routing.

 ## INSTALLATION